 Crime scene investigators and technicians typically work full-time 40-hour work weeks plus overtime hours.
-They may work a variety of shifts, including during daytime, evening, and night shifts on both weekdays and weekends.
+You may work a variety of shifts, including during daytime, evening, and night shifts on both weekdays and weekends.
 CSIs may be required to work on holidays and special occasions.
-They are often expected to be available 24/7 in order to respond to crimes that happen outside of normal business hours.
-Who Do CSIs Work with Most Commonly
+As a CSI, you are often expected to be available 24/7 in order to respond to crimes that happen outside of normal business hours.

 CSIs use their expertise to testify at criminal trials and help shed light onto the events that occurred during criminal activity.
 They work independently and collaboratively with diverse groups of people.
 A variety of organizations hire crime scene investigators, including government agencies, police departments, coroner’s offices, and crime laboratories.